 Cast Iron Giant Blueberry PancakeJump to Recipe

-The pancake puffs up beautifully and has these almost crispy edges thanks to the heat from the cast iron skillet.
+This giant pancake puffs up beautifully and has these almost crispy edges thanks to the heat from the cast iron skillet.
 Technically, I guess you could use any pancake recipe and try to cook it this way, but this one works particularly well.
 I adjusted the leavening ingredients a bit to account for it all cooking together in a pan.

-Make this big beauty of a pancake!
+Make this big beauty of a giant blueberry pancake!

-Blueberry Pancake Batter
+Homemade Blueberry Pancake Batter

 This is a really easy pancake batter with a few twists.